Fun Elementary Music Lessons that Teach Music Skills | October 2022

 School is in high gear and schedules are hectic!
 Consider paring down your elementary music lessons to teach more.

 By October, school is in high gear and you are CRAZY busy!
-There is always way too much to teach and way too little time.
-Sometimes we can accomplish more by planning carefully and paring down lessons.
+There is always way too much on your agenda and never enough time.
+Many times you can accomplish more with careful planning and paring down lessons.

 What’s in this post?
 Click to open the Table of Contents